-In short, forward scheduling is “early-bird” scheduling.
-In this method, orders are filled as soon as resources come available – even early.
+Forward scheduling is “early-bird” scheduling where orders are filled as soon as resources are available and received by the customer at the earliest delivery time.
 This method allows businesses to determine the earliest completion time for tasks.
-Forward scheduling is useful for serial production or fast delivery.
+It is useful for serial production planning or fast delivery.

 Let’s say you deliver meals.
 The customer wants their meal now so they can get back to work.
 Forward scheduling ensures their needs are met immediately.

-Collectively, these two scheduling approaches solve several problems in business, all of which relate to measurement.
-Delivery and production scheduling streamlines your business so you can allocate resources and more easily measure revenue and costs.
+Delivery and production scheduling streamline your business so you can allocate resources and more easily measure revenue and material costs.
 That leads to:

 - Improved time management